-The objective of monitoring compliance by listed companies with their disclosure requirements is to ensure that investors have access to essential and adequate information for making an informed assessment of listed companies and their securities.
-Possible cases of abuse are monitored and investigated in order to increase the pro-active effect of supervision.
-We consider it important that a high degree of confidence in financial information is maintained in the Finnish market.
+The Financial Supervisory Authority monitors compliance of listed companies with their disclosure obligations.
+The primary aim of supervision of disclosure obligations is to ensure that investors have access to adequate information for making an informed assessment of listed companies and their securities.
+Possible cases of abuse are monitored and investigated in order to increase the pre-emptive effect of supervision.
+We consider it important that a high degree of confidence in information disclosed by listed companies is maintained in Finland.

-Focus on information and quality of information provided in prospectuses
+Focus on the scope and quality of information provided in prospectuses

-FIN-FSA must approve a prospectus, unless it is obviously faulty or inadequate.
-However, we are unable to ascertain the accuracy of the information provided in the prospectus; responsibility for the accuracy of the information content lies with the compiler of the prospectus.
+The Financial Supervisory Authority must approve a prospectus, unless it is obviously erroneous or incomplete.
+However, we cannot ascertain the accuracy of the information provided in the prospectus; responsibility for the accuracy of the information content lies with those who produce the prospectus.

-Supervision concerning prospectuses is mainly tied to the point in time when the prospectus is scrutinised.
-In this respect, supervision is primarily conducted as an ex ante exercise.
-Even so, supervision also includes an ex post aspect, meaning that, if necessary, the information content of prospectuses may be compared with information that is subsequently obtained from a listed company or securities offering.
-We will then evaluate whether the information provided in the prospectus has been true, adequate and justified also in the light of information obtained later.
+Supervision concerning prospectuses generally relates to the time when the prospectus is examined.
+In this respect, supervision is conducted as an ex ante exercise.
+Even so, supervision also includes an ex post aspect, in that the information content of prospectuses may, if necessary, be compared with information subsequently obtained from a listed company or securities offering.
+We will then evaluate whether the information in the prospectus has been true, adequate and justified also in the light of the more recent information.

-Listing and securities issuance often raise specific questions concerning the presentation of financial information.
-These questions may, for instance, refer to pro forma information and its appropriateness and how corporate acquisitions and mergers are dealt with in the financial statements and interim reports included in the prospectus.
+Listings and securities issuances often raise specific questions concerning the presentation of financial information.
+These questions may, for instance, refer to pro forma information and its appropriateness and how corporate acquisitions and mergers are dealt with in the financial statements and half-yearly reports included in the prospectus.

-Supervision of both examination of ambiguities as well as theme inspections
+Supervision includes both examination of irregularities as well as thematic reviews

-As regards periodic disclosure requirements; we seek to ensure that companies' interim reports, financial statement releases and financial statements include the information required under securities markets legislation.
+As regards the periodic disclosure obligation, we seek to ensure that companies' half-yearly reports and financial statements and management reports include the information required under securities markets legislation.
 We also supervise the publication of this information within the period of time prescribed by law.
-To the extent possible, we also endeavour to establish that the information content of these reports meets the general quality criteria set for information (eg the adequacy, relevance, consistency, justifiability, timeliness and clarity of information).
+To the extent possible, we also endeavour to establish that the information content of these reports meets the general quality criteria set for information (e.g. the adequacy, relevance, consistency, justifiability, timeliness and clarity of information).

-In connection with the supervision of ongoing and periodic disclosure requirements, we also face a number of specific questions that we need to assess in our supervisory work.
-Such questions include the adequacy and justifiability or potentially misleading nature of the business prospects presented, the timeliness and clarity of profit warnings as well as the objective of pro forma information and its separation from official financial information and the principles for compiling pro forma information.
+In connection with the supervision of ongoing and periodic disclosure obligations, we also encounter more specific questions that we need to address in our supervisory work.
+Such questions may concern the adequacy and justifiability or potentially misleading nature of assessments of future prospects, the timeliness and clarity of profit warnings, as well as the objective of pro forma information and its separation from official financial information and the principles for compiling pro forma information.